gerrymandr/compactness-notebooks/README.md

 # Description
 This repository contains iPython Notebooks intended to measure the compactness of districts.
+Credentials are stored in a local plaintext file with the access key followed by the secret access key.

 # Usage
 #### To Build: